AdobeDocs/campaign.en/help/v8/start/audiences.md

 ## Active profiles{#active-profiles}

-According to your contract, each of your Campaign instances is provisioned with a specific amount of active profiles that are counted for billing purposes.
+According to your contract, each of your Campaign instances is provisioned with a specific number of active profiles that are counted for billing purposes.
 Please refer to your latest contract for reference on number of purchased active profiles.

 **Profile** means a record of information (e.g.: a record in the [Recipient table](../dev/datamodel.md) or an external table containing a cookie ID, Customer ID, mobile identifier or other information relevant to a particular channel) representing an end-customer, prospect, or lead.
 Profiles are considered active if they have been targeted or communicated within the past 12 months via any channel.